 Lyndy lives on a boat (yes, that’s right, on water!) with her husband and two unschooled daughters.
-You can read more about her unique life at Homeschool Ahoy, or follow her on Facebook, Pinterest, Instagram or Twitter.
+You can read more about her unique life on Instagram.

 There is no typical day unschooling living on a boat!